USYD-CVLab/USYD-CVLab.github.io/pages/colab.md

 os.chdir("/content/gdrive/My Drive/Colab Notebooks/{YOUR_DIR}")
 ~~~~

-2. Open a New notebook and write scripts similar to the Jupyter Notebook by using IPython programming.
+2.Open a New notebook and write scripts similar to the Jupyter Notebook by using IPython programming.

 e.g. check whether GPU is available: